LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ## Exchanger

-An Exchanger allows two threads to wait for each other and exchange an objects.
+An Exchanger allows two threads to wait for each other and exchange an object.
 This can be especially useful when the object is very big as it can be reused.

 ```java
 public class Exchanger<T> {